 Let’s go back and begin with the part of the story that I know:

-My grandfather, Johann Anžur, was born and baptized in 1876 in Kresnice, a tiny farming community on the Sava River in Central Slovenia.
-He served in the Austrian Army and married a local girl, Franca Mohar, born in 1882.
-Johann and his brother-in-law, Franc Mohar, were the first to go to America in 1910.
+My grandfather, Johann Anžur, was born in the farming hamlet of Goliše and baptized in 1876 in the nearby parish church of Kresnice, a tiny farming community on the Sava River in Central Slovenia.
+He served in the Austrian Army and married a local girl, Franciska Mohar, born in 1882.
+Johann and his brother-in-law, Franc Mohar, were the first to go to America in 1904.
+Ellis Island records support a family legend that Johann had to go to America twice; apparently going back to Europe and then entering the US again in 1910.
 Franca followed in 1911 with their three children, Johann, age 8; August, age 7; and Paulina, age 6.
 They departed Europe on the S.S.
 Lapland from Antwerp, Belgium.